tno-terminology-design/tev2-specifications/docs/spec-files/21-mrg.md

 ## MRG structure

-A Machine Readable Glossary (MRG) is a YAML (or JSON) file that has three sections:
+A Machine Readable Glossary (MRG) is a YAML (or JSON) file that has three main parts, which we refer to as 'sections':
 - **`terminology`** specifies the characteristics of the [terminology](@) of the [scope](@).
 This includes the [scopetag](@) and [scopedir](@) of the [scope](@), as well as the license under which the contents of the [MRG](@) can be used.
 - **`scopes`** specifies which (other) [scopes](@) are relevant to this [terminology](@).
 This includes the [scopetag](@) and [scopedir](@) of any such [scope](@).
 - **`entries`** contains an (unsorted) list of [MRG entries](@).